taustation-fan/players-guide/README.md

 Some missions also build on other missions, and you can only engage in the later missions if you completed the previous missions successfully.

-I advice to play all missions available to you.
+I advise to play all missions available to you.

 ### Ruins Scavenging